VegaDeftwing/OpGuidesHugoSrc/content/Other/Conlangs/neography.md

 Our tools are not perfect and, especially given the rise of large language models and developments in user interfaces (such as the proliferation of node-based editors), may be seeing significant changes soon.

+The conlangs and neoscript communities have been thinking about these things for a lot longer than the AI Large Language Model crowd and almost all creative endeavors could benefit from trying to absorb even a fraction of what conlangers and neographers have to offer.

+---

+Before I wrap up, I want to say there's an *insane* number of scripts I was unable to link here that I thought were more than deserving of being featured.
+It's also notable that the only language I speak fluently is English, so my ability to even appreciate the scripts and conlangs more heavily rooted in other cultures is significantly more limited.
+This has lead me to not feature many of the beautiful scripts that are heavily inspired by existing, natural Arabic, Asian, or braille scripts because I may not be the best judge of their quality.
+If you'd like to see more, I highly encourage you to dive into this yourself and take a stroll though the conscript world without my biases filtering it.

 ## Resources

 Obviously this page is littered with links to [omniglot.com](https://www.omniglot.com) and I can not express enough gratitude to Simon Ager for all the effort that must go into maintaining such an incredibly large resource.